spectrum-lab-iisc/spectrum-lab-iisc.github.io/_posts/2025-05-16-distillation-and-fairness.md

 layout: distill
 title: "Beyond Compression: How Knowledge Distillation Impacts Fairness and Bias in AI Models"
 description: "A summary of our research exploring the effects of knowledge distillation on how deep neural networks make decisions, particularly in terms of fairness and bias."
-thumbnail: assets/img/publication_preview/fairness-distillation.png
+thumbnail: assets/img/distillation_teachertostudentfunctions.svg
-tags: distillation fairness bias ml compression
+tags: distillation fairness bias compression
+date: 2025-03-31
-date: 2025-05-16
+last_updated: 2025-05-16
 featured: false
 toc: true
 related_posts: true